 Hello!

-I am currently accepting clients virtually only.
-I would be happy to meet you for a free 15-min phone or video consultation, and then you can decide if I am the right therapist for you.
+I am currently accepting clients virtually.
+I would be happy to connect for a free 15-minute phone or video consultation so you can see if I feel like the right fit for you.

 Credentials

-I am now a licensed psychotherapist (qualifying) registered with the College of Registered Psychotherapists of Ontario and a non-certified Professional Member of the CCPA.
+I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and a Professional Member (non-certified) of the Canadian Counselling and Psychotherapy Association (CCPA).